Admission and Registration

 To determine “subject” requirements for an established vocational program, the course must be evaluated by a representative from the respective academic department in which the major resides.
-If the course is determined acceptable as a substitution for a required course in the program, the department representative will complete a “variance” form verifying this acceptance and complete the paperwork at Admissions and Records.
+If the course is determined acceptable as a substitution for a required course in the program, the department representative will complete a “variance” form verifying this acceptance and send the complete the paperwork to the Admissions and Records Office.

 Mt.
 San Antonio College may accept for equivalence, general education and courses that meet other local graduation requirements, that have been successfully completed at institutions of higher education outside the United States from international college and universities where the primary language of instruction is other than English, provided substantial documentation exists for the equivalences to be determined.
 The exceptions to this are courses to meet Area A: Communications in the English language and the Reading Competency requirement.
 These requirements must be fulfilled at a regionally accredited institution of higher education within the United States.

 Students completing coursework at international higher education institutions in which English was the language of instruction may submit a petition for special review to the Admission and Records Office to determine the equivalence of coursework in Area A and the Reading Competency.
 Mathematics course credit will only be granted for coursework completed at the level of Intermediate Algebra or higher.